 Manifesto

-We believe that art enables a space for communion, for coming together with others.
-It situates itself in reality in such a way that it unsettles, improves, beautifies, agitates, and soothes it simultaneously.
+We believe that art enables a space of communion and connection with others.
+It is embedded in reality in such a way that it unsettles, improves, beautifies, agitates, and soothes it at the same time.

-Art is not something separate, untouched, done by others.
-Art is in everyone; children, him, her, the stone, the sky, the melody, the letters… It constructs us and we construct it, it permeates us and we permeate it.
+Art is not something separate, untouchable, and created only by others.
+Art is in everyone; children, him, her, the stone, the sky, the melody, the letters… It builds us, and we build it; it permeates us, and we permeate it.

 It belongs to us.

-Let’s bring it close to us and enjoy it.
+Let’s bring it closer to us and enjoy it.

-To delve more deeply into reality, to understand it better, and in more detail so that it becomes more ‘human,’ more poetic.
-This implies a space of convergence, of ideas, materials, movements, different people who are transformed in relation to others and their worlds.
+Exploring reality more deeply, understanding it better, and with more detail so that it becomes more “human,” more poetic.
+This implies a space of confluence—of ideas, materials, movements, and diverse people who transform in their interaction with others and their worlds.

-We chose the name Akántaros for each rain, for the intensity of each rain, for the gathering inside a jug.
-And that word implied us in others.
+We chose the name Akántaros for each rain, for the intensity of each rain, for the collection inside a pitcher.
+And that word connected us to others.

 At Akántaros, we pay tribute to Tadeusz Kantor.

-We discover the god Thor (Tor, the god of thunder).
+We discovered the god Thor (Tor, god of thunder).

-Other implications: Pina Bausch measures dance in milliliters.
+Other influences: Pina Bausch measures dance in milliliters.
 Throughout her career, water has been a fundamental element.
-The Bosphorus River seems to overflow in the scene from Nefés, the work about Istanbul.
-Water cascades in Vollmond.
-The ‘Consagración de la primavera’ was made of swamp, and murky stagnant waters were the setting for Arien.
+The Bosphorus River seems to overflow in the scene of Nefés, her work on Istanbul.
+Water cascades also fall in Vollmond.
+The Rite of Spring was made of swamp, and Arien was staged with murky, stagnant waters.
 Natural fluids and bodily fluids.
 Liquid choreographies.

 arbol-1